harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 Above method will return True or False according to level matches or not EX - You can make any of the specialChar = False if you think that is not necessary in your password

-It recommend that you deallocate the password from your script by using del operator , As the password is securely stored in the obj
+It recommend that you deallocate the password from your script by using del operator , As the password is securely stored in the obj of this module

 #### Store the password + pin (123456 by default) in the encrypted form for further authentication stuff

+As you see that string encrypted using this module is different each time , you if you large amounts of data to be decryted and encrypted like when encrypting dirs or data base , then it is better to store a reference password so that the module and check whether the password provided at the time of decryption is same by which the data was encrypted

-Password is encrypted using SHA512 , SHA256 , stringSalting combinely here
+Password is encrypted using SHA512 , SHA256 , stringSalting combined together

+so no one can guess the actual password by looking as the referenced password

 ```python
 passYouCanStore = obj.returnEncryptedPassword(password)
 ```

-now you can store this encrypted string any where
+now you can store this encrypted string any where and then pass this string in below method to authenticate

 #### Authenticate the input password and pin (123456 by default if not provided) using previously stored password

-Password is encrypted using SHA256 algo here

 ```python
 isCorrect = obj.authenticatePassword(storedPass , passwordInput , pinInput = 123456)